Grassfarming

 Grassfed Is Best!, eggs from pastured poultry are higher in omega-3

-orange the yolk, the higher the level of health-enhancing carotenoids.
+the yolk, the higher the level of health-enhancing carotenoids.
+Compared to

 of a richer store of disease-fighting carotenes.